 near the center of this image.

-Frank Fertita wonders whether Mariposa Tower might actually be a
+Photo Below: Frank Fertita wonders whether Mariposa Tower might actually be

 watchman's tower at Calder Ave. [edited from multiple emails]

 "I looked for the site that the Sanborn map showed for the "Mariposa Tower" and there is absolutely nothing in that field to indicate that there was ever a tower at that location. ...
 The Calder Avenue watchman's tower was...situated between the tracks of the Southern Pacific's branch line up to Dallas and the Santa Fe's line to Silsbee...located three blocks north of the foot of Mariposa viaduct which spanned the T&NO main line and was located in a far more heavily-travelled part of town.
 I believe that it could have easily been known as the Mariposa Tower due to its proximity to the viaduct and Mariposa Street itself (two blocks to the east.)
 Note that the Sanborn location is adjacent to Orange Street which is at the south end of the viaduct. ...
 If I am wrong about the Calder tower being the Mariposa Tower...that would mean, of course, that there were two identical watchman towers that the Santa Fe built circa 1929 bracketing the Mariposa overpass."
 Frank may be on to something.
-Although the tower identified on the Sanborn Map was undoubtedly a real structure located adjacent to S. Mariposa Ave.
-(Orange St.), there is no guarantee that it correlates directly to the tower identified in RRC correspondence.
-The Mariposa Tower correspondence at DeGolyer Library needs to be reviewed to see whether there are additional details that pinpoint its location.
+Although the tower identified on the Sanborn map was undoubtedly a real structure (surely the cartographer couldn't have been off by several blocks!), the map clearly shows a 3-story structure like the Calder Ave. watchman's tower in the photo below.
+There are no other known interlocking towers in Texas that were more than two stories.
+This raises two possibilities: 1) the structure on the map is not the Mariposa Tower mentioned in correspondence and is likely a second watchman's tower bracketing the Mariposa overpass, i.e. Mariposa Tower was somewhere else, or 2) it was Mariposa Tower and it was built as a watchman's tower, but took on additional train management duties of such importance that Santa Fe felt compelled to notify RCT of its plans to retire it (as we have no other evidence of any notification to RCT of any plans to retire a watchman's tower anywhere in Texas, and there were many such towers in urban areas.)
+RCT correspondence at DeGolyer Library needs to be reviewed to see whether there are additional details pertaining to Mariposa Tower's location and function.